dmytri/cabinet/README_BDA.md

 ### ALIGN prompt
 When I ask to "Align" the features, ensure:

-1. **Strictly enforce**:
-   - Tags per phase (single @ci is valid for configure)
-   - File/scenario structure matches CABINET.yaml
-2. **Never**:
-   - Add/remove steps or files unless missing
-   - Modify formatting, imports, or comments
-   - Change implemented logic
-3. **Only edit if**:
-   - A rule is *directly* violated
-   - The fix is *unambiguous*

 Details:
 1.  **`CABINET.yaml`:** Entries complete (`path`, `phase`, `feature`, `description`)
 2.  **Tags**: